Swarthmore football, 1878–1887: 1879

 The 1879 Swarthmore football team represented Swarthmore College during the 1879 college football season.
 This was the second season of Swarthmore football.

 The season saw the first contest with rival Haverford, to be one of the longest running rivalries.
 (Note: Penn, Haverford, and Swarthmore are all Quaker schools.
 Haverford and Swarthmore both no longer have football programs.)
 The score of the contest is recorded as Haverford 1 goal, 1 touchdown, and 1 safety touchdown, and Swarthmore 13 safety touchdowns.
-According to the The Haverfordian, "The day, as regards temperature and brightness, was all that could be desired, though the frost of the previous night made the footing somewhat uncertain."
+According to The Haverfordian, "The day, as regards temperature and brightness, was all that could be desired, though the frost of the previous night made the footing somewhat uncertain."
 The starting lineup for Swarthmore against Haverford was Caley, Carter, Seaman, Field, Butler, Powell, and Grundy at forward; Browning, Moore, Thomas at halfback; and Sharpless at fullback.

 The rivalry with Haverford was not renewed until the 1882 season, and Swarthmore did not achieve a win the series until 1883.
 "After the game of 1879, possibly because of Swarthmore's defeat that year, there was a lapse until 1883."

 Earlier in the season, the team played a game against Pennsylvania Military Academy (later renamed Widener University), but the game's score is unknown.